Barry Halper: Life

 Halper was born in 1939 and raised in Newark, New Jersey, living near Ruppert Stadium, home of the Newark Bears, then the Triple-A minor league farm team of the New York Yankees.

 Halper attended the University of Miami.
 He then went into his family's paper supply business, where he worked until the company closed in 1992.

-Barry was close friends with many baseball legends including Joe DiMaggio, Mickey Mantle, Pete Rose, Don Mattingly and Tommy Lasorda, among other professional athletes, who regularly visited his home to admire the world's most impressive baseball collection.
+Halper was close friends with many baseball legends including Joe DiMaggio, Mickey Mantle, Pete Rose, Don Mattingly and Tommy Lasorda, among other professional athletes, who regularly visited his home to admire the world's most impressive baseball collection.
 His wife Sharon would cook special meals for those who came to visit "The Cooperstown of New Jersey" in their Livingston home.

 Halper had two other passions: Sharing his baseball stories and relationships with the local community at annual round table discussions at Temple B'Nai Abraham and The Burn Center at Saint Barnabas Medical Center.
 A member of the hospital's board of directors, he helped raise hundreds of thousands of dollars.
 And when an organization would ask to showcase some of his memorabilia at an event, he would agree while making one request of the group: to make a donation to the burn center.
 "He always put that Burn Center at Saint Barnabas above everything else," said Marty Appel the Yankees' former public relations director.
 "He never had a family member at the unit, he just had a great affection for his hometown hospital where he eventually died at."

 A resident of the New Vernon section of Harding Township, New Jersey at the time of his death, Halper had been a longtime resident of Livingston, New Jersey.
 George Steinbrenner called Halper "a great baseball fan" who was a "dear friend, a valued partner for many years and a decent, genuine person".

 Barry Halper died at Saint Barnabas Medical Center in Livingston, New Jersey at the age of 66, in 2005 due to complications from diabetes.